 This section describes Department and campus resources available to graduate students.

 Area Faculty Advisors and Head Graduate Advisor.
 Area Faculty Advisors and the Head Graduate Advisor are responsible for the academic advising of graduate students.
 The objectives of the Area Faculty Advisors and Head Graduate Advisor are to admit the best possible class of students and to guide each entering or continuing student through the various steps necessary for the student to earn higher degrees.
+In addition, the Head Graduate Advisor serves as a sounding board and problem-solver in addressing concerns about mentorship, career-related barriers, and other departmental or university issues you would like help resolving.
+Information shared is kept confidential (with the exception of reporting requirements around topics like sexual harassment or abuse).

 Graduate Student Services Advisor.
 The Graduate Student Services Advisor is a departmental staff member who is responsible for the administrative advising of graduate students.
 For example, the GSSA reminds students about registration and fellowship deadlines, stays abreast of degree requirements from Graduate Division and University, and manages requisite administrative paperwork on behalf of the Department and its graduate students.
 For general information send email inquiries to firstname.lastname@example.org.